 Because Isaiah said this, we can only assume he is taking jabs at MJ’s GOAT status.
 To counter the argument, we can ask what would Michael be doing if he was playing in the league today where the floor is completely spaced with shooters on the perimeter, with centers not allowed to just sit in the paint and wait for you to drive the ball, with how less physical the game is today, with the way they are calling fouls these days, and with hand checking not allowed.

-One thing is for sure, Jordan had earned the GOAT title by dominating his era, and the player can only be judged in the era they play.
+One thing is for sure, Jordan had earned the GOAT title by dominating his era, and a player can only be judged in the era they play.
 MJ’s skill set is transferable to almost any era the NBA has seen because he was the perfect combination of the old-school and a modern basketball player.
 Was this just another Isiah’s shot at Jordan we don’t know.
-It will only initiate a debate we’ll never know the answer to.
+It will only initiate a debate we will never know the answer to.
 A discussion that is fun to engage with, but one that will always be nothing more than speculation.